apache/arrow/docs/source/format/CanonicalExtensions.rst

   additional fields may be added, but all fields current and future are never required to interpret the array.

+  Developers **should not** attempt to enable public semantic interoperability of Opaque by canonicalizing specific values of these parameters.

 Rationale
 ---------